theworkingcentre/win7-avoid-viruses/40-aboutviruses.rst

-What are Viruses and Malware?
+What are viruses and malware?
 -----------------------------

 Using the term "computer virus" is a little misleading -- there are many